bitol-io/open-data-product-standard/README.md

 Thanks for your interest and for taking the time to come here! ❤️

 ## Executive summary
 This standard describes a structure for a **data product** called Open Data Product Standard (ODPS).
-Its current version is v0.9.0.
+Its current version is v1.0.0.
 It is available for you as an Apache 2.0 license.
 Contributions are welcome!

 ## Discover the open standard
+Discover the [Open Data Product Standard](docs/README.md).
+This file contains some explanations and several examples.
+More [examples](docs/examples/README.md) can be found here.

 A reader-friendly version of the standard can be found on its [dedicated site](https://bitol-io.github.io/open-data-product-standard/).

 Contributions are welcome!